Skip to main content

 AspectGHK-Cu (Copper Peptide)Liraglutide

 AdministrationMost commonly used topically for skin applications.
 Can be injected subcutaneously for systemic effects.
-Often combined with microneedling for enhanced skin penetration.Subcutaneous injection once daily at any time, independent of meals.
+Often combined with microneedling for enhanced skin penetration.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For